Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 What Is Fidelity, Exactly?

 Fidelity Investments has been around since 1946.
 That's not a typo — 80 years.
-It's privately held (the Johnson family still owns it), which means it doesn't have to answer to Wall Street every quarter the way publicly traded brokerages do.
+The Johnson family still owns it privately, which means it doesn't have to answer to Wall Street every quarter the way publicly traded brokerages do.
 And honestly, that matters more than most people realize.
 It gives Fidelity room to make long-term decisions — like cutting mutual fund expense ratios to zero in 2018 with their ZERO index funds — without a board screaming about quarterly earnings.
 That kind of structural freedom is rare in finance.

 As of early 2026, Fidelity manages over $14 trillion in assets and serves more than 50 million individual investors.
-It's not a scrappy fintech startup.
-It's the closest thing investing has to infrastructure — boring in the absolute best way.
+It's not some scrappy fintech startup.
+It's about as close as investing gets to infrastructure — boring in the absolute best way.
 (Fun fact: that $14 trillion figure puts it in the same conversation as some sovereign wealth funds.
 Wild.)

 The platform targets a wide range of users, from complete beginners opening their first Roth IRA to active traders running complex options strategies.
 That breadth is both its biggest strength and, honestly, the source of most of its UX complaints.